-I quite like this exfoliator.
+I like this exfoliator.
 It is not heavy duty so not harsh in any way but it is effective for mild exfoliation and pleasant to use.
 It's like Cleanse and Polish with beads.
 Some people will find it a bit too rich though.
 I've just upped my rating on this as I found it removed some seasonal (winter) flaky skin that had appeared on two areas of my face in just one go with no redness.
 I think it's Liz Earle's best product.

 As other reviewers have said, I didn't find it that exfoliating BUT I feel the muslin cloth with the Cleanse & Polish does enough without requiring this product as well.
 It does smell lovely though and was great on my sensitive skin.
 The beads in it are large but bear in mind that any products that have jagged particles will create microscopic tears on the top layer of your skin.

 I love this range and have tried most things in it, but I just didn't feel this was for me.
 I think if you want something gentle and you don't use a hot cloth cleanser then it might be worth a try.

 A cheaper alternative when I need a good scrub is Sodium Bicarb (used very gently mind) but I rarely need it now.

 Not a bad product however I do believe it is too gentle for my liking...I use exfoliators like st ives so this is a big change.

 It doesn't leave my skin feeling dry which harsher exfoliators can do which I really like about it.